KAIST-NCL/IDLE/README.md

 all files with `dlmdl` extension shows the examples.

 ##### Edit sample DLMDL file
-Edit the sample files for your environment
+Edit the sample files for your environment.

 ##### Running IDLE